willcodeforcoffee/docker-rails-react/README.md

 In this file we have described one container named `frontend` that will be running Node v18 on Debian Bullseye.
 It won't restart.
 It maps a folder "volume" from the `/app` folder on the container to `./frontend` from the working folder on the host machine.

-Now when we can use `create-react-app` to create our frontend React framework by running a command on the container and the volume mapping will save the files to our host machine:
+Now we can use `create-react-app` to create our frontend React framework by running a command **on the container** and the volume mapping will save the files to our host machine:

 ```sh